 Hulu’s original series Only Murders in the Building quickly made its mark in 2021 with its sense of humor, its intrigue, its mystery, and Selena Gomez’s fabulous coats.
-Although the creators have thankfully announced a second season (already filming!), we’re dearly missing the chemistry of Gomez, Steve Martin, and Martin Short, as well as the mystery they brought to our living rooms each week.
+Although the creators have thankfully brought us a third season, we can't get enough of the chemistry of Gomez, Steve Martin, and Martin Short, as well as the mystery they bring to our living rooms each week.

-If you’ve also been mourning the loss of a weekly visit with an oddball group of friends, the mystery that entangles them, a touch of humor both light and satirical, and above all, the hijinx around them, we’ve got the perfect books to tide you over until the second season of Only Murders in the Building arrives!
+If you’ve also become addicted to the weekly visits with an oddball group of friends, the mystery that entangles them, a touch of humor both light and satirical, and above all, the hijinx around them, we’ve got the perfect books to keep you hanging on between episodes of Only Murders in the Building!

 The Plot Is Murder

 Maybe the only people who have enough time to launch an amateur investigation at a scale like Charles, Oliver, and Mabel are retirees.
 In The Plot is Murder, you’ll meet another crew of retirees who join forces to solve a mystery—one that our main character, Samantha Washington, is suspected of having a hand in.
 The delightfully wacky crew that fills out this mystery’s pages will satisfy anyone who misses our main threesome’s vivacious chemistry.

 One of the delights of Only Murders in the Building is the many scenes featuring the Arconia’s residents.
 If Bunny, Howard, Sting, and Uma were your favorite characters, try out Harry Kemelman’s Rabbi Small series.
 You’ll find echoes of the building meetings in each gathering of Rabbi Small’s congregation… along with a consuming mystery and a fascinating taste of Talmudic scholarship.